ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 - :ref:`Setup the Build Environment on Linux/Ubuntu <building-setup-linux>`
 - :ref:`Setup the make Build Environment on Windows <building-setup-windows>`
 - :ref:`Setup the waf Build Environment on Windows10 using WSL <building-setup-windows10>`
-- :ref:`Setup the waf Build Environment on Windows using Cygwin (not fully tested) <building-setup-windows-cygwin>`
+- :ref:`Setup the waf Build Environment on Windows using Cygwin <building-setup-windows-cygwin>`
 - :ref:`Setup the Build Environment on MacOSX <building-setup-mac>`

 Building / Compiling